nmwsharp/geometry-central/docs/docs/surface/surface_mesh/elements.md

 ## Halfedge

 A halfedge is a the basic building block of a halfedge mesh.
 As its name suggests, the halfedge is *half* of an *edge*, connecting two vertices and sitting on on side of an edge in some face.
 The halfedge is directed, from its _tail_, to its _tip_.
-Our halfedges have a counter-clockwise orientation: the halfedges with in a face will always point in the counter-clockwise direction, and a halfedge and its _twin_ (the neighbor across an edge) will point in opposite directions.
+Our halfedges have a counter-clockwise orientation: the halfedges with in a face will always point in the counter-clockwise direction.
+On a `ManifoldSurfaceMesh`, a halfedge and its _twin_ (the neighbor across an edge) will point in opposite directions.

 **Traversal:**

 ??? func "`#!cpp Halfedge Halfedge::twin()`"

-    Returns the halfedge's _twin_, its neighbor across an edge, which points in the opposite direction.
+    Returns the halfedge's _twin_, a neighbor across an edge.
+See notes in `sibling()`.

+    On a `ManifoldSurfaceMesh`, it will point in the opposite direction.
 Calling twin twice will always return to the initial halfedge: `halfedge.twin().twin() == halfedge`.

+??? func "`#!cpp Halfedge Halfedge::sibling()`"

+    A synonym for `twin()`, which makes it clear that on a general `SurfaceMesh` which is not manifold there may be many halfedges incident on an edge.
+Calling `sibling()` repeatedly orbits around these halfedges.

 ??? func "`#!cpp Halfedge Halfedge::next()`"